junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "Sam's at the county library," Cas tells him.
 "Said he just found a new book coming in earlier, left right when I came back."

 "Tell him to prepare dinner for four, okay?"
 Dean says, thinking twice, smiling to himself.
 "Actually, make it five.
-Jamie has a sister, I might can help make the two of them a pair too, you know, the less attractive siblings, that's kinda cute, right?"
+Jamie has a sister, I might help make the two of them a pair too, you know, the less attractive siblings, that's kinda cute, right?"

 "I don't think--" Cas hesitates, but Dean's already turning around, grabbing the book and impala keys from the desk.